 Generally, an expungement clears your arrest record and subsequent court proceedings related to the specific crime from the public record.
 Perhaps most importantly, it also allows you to legally deny any criminal history when applying for jobs.
 Graham Donath is a Certified Specialist in Criminal Defense under the California State Bar and can help clear your past criminal record as your Riverside expungement lawyer.

-The expungement process is not easy, and it requires a lot of steps.
+The expungement process in California is not easy, and it requires a lot of steps.
 However, as long as you did not violate the terms of your probation or commit any new crimes, you may be successful in filing a petition to expunge your record.
 When your record is expunged, you are no longer required to disclose any convictions on job applications and background checks with private employers.
 In some professions, such as those requiring a professional licensing board or government agency, you may still have to disclose any prior convictions.

 The length of the expungement process depends on the gravity of the offense; our Riverside expungements attorney can walk you through the proper steps for based on your criminal convictions during a free consultation.

 Expungements for misdemeanor offenses take 4 to 6 weeks from the filing of the application.
 Before filing an application, you’ll need to find your court records and provide information about the court location, charges, and dates of offenses.
 The more prepared you are with these records, the quicker your process will be.